jasonfilippou/agile-bank/README.md

 ### Unhappy paths

-We use `Exception` decoration to handle the unhappy paths. `POST`-ing a transaction from an account that doesn't have a sufficient balance leads to a `400`.
+We use `Exception` decoration to handle the unhappy paths, and the class `ExceptionAdvice` contains almost all the handlers.

+1. `POST`-ing a transaction from an
+account that doesn't have a sufficient balance leads to a `400`.
 Try it by `POST`-ing the following transaction: